-Requirements for a Rel-16 UE for additional EN-DC inter-band configurations within FR1 compared to TS 38.101-3 of Rel-16 [4] are introduced via this clause.
+Requirements for a Rel-P UE for additional EN-DC inter-band configurations within FR1 compared to TS 38.101-3 of Rel-P [4] are introduced via this clause.

-Requirements for a Rel-18 UE for additional EN-DC inter-band configurations with UL MIMO within FR1 compared to TS 38.101-3 of Rel-18 [4] are introduced via this clause.
+Requirements for a Rel-P UE for additional EN-DC inter-band configurations with UL MIMO within FR1 compared to TS 38.101-3 of Rel-P [4] are introduced via this clause.

-Requirements for a Rel-18 UE for additional NR inter-band CA configurations with Tx Diversity within FR1 compared to TS 38.101-3 of Rel-18 [2] are introduced via this clause.
+Requirements for a Rel-P UE for additional NR inter-band CA configurations with Tx Diversity within FR1 compared to TS 38.101-3 of Rel-P [2] are introduced via this clause.